On this page

 Video transcript: Port Augusta 1 Portfolio

 We really believe strongly that student voice and student feedback to their teachers and to their site leaders is very important.
-Aboriginal enrollment in Port Augusta is about 50%, and it's that voice and those views and opinions that will lead to shifts in practises at sites that will create better outcomes for our Aboriginal learners.
+Aboriginal enrolment in Port Augusta is about 50%, and it's that voice and those views and opinions that will lead to shifts in practises at sites that will create better outcomes for our Aboriginal learners.

-I work at Augusta Park Primary School, we have 65% Aboriginal student enrollments.
+I work at Augusta Park Primary School, we have 65% Aboriginal student enrolments.
 Given our context, it's very important that we provide Aboriginal students a voice and give them an opportunity to give us feedback around what works best for them.

 We've been reviewing data and giving our opinion on how we can make the school better for the kids who go to the school.